*This seat was recalled and discontinued*

-My first assistant is almost 4.5 and is tiny for her age at only 33lb and 38″; however, she’s too big to use the seat cushion, so I removed it from the seat.
-I unbuckled the protection shield buckle, which is attached to the lower anchor on the right side of the seat, and lifted the shield so she could sit down.
+The protection shield buckle is attached to the lower anchor on the right side of the seat, the shield must be lifted so the child can sit down.
 The headrest should be adjusted so that the child’s ears are within the narrow portion of the headrest, and be sure to adjust the headrest before you put your Little into the seat so that you don’t have to undo the tether anchor after it’s already installed.

 The shield buckle is on the lower anchor connector strap, and it has a handy button which is easy to use.
 Getting a Little into the Kiddy World Plus is easy and straightforward.
 Lift the protection shield, put your Little into the seat or let him climb in by himself, and then replace the protection shield.
 Once she was seated, and the shield was snugly positioned in the correct spot, fitting nicely under the arm rest, I tightened the lower anchor connector strap at the protection shield buckle.